BitisG/BitisG.github.io/_posts/2022-06-17-Armageddon.md

 ```
 rooted!

-Small side note: I guess since we could run snap as sudo, the whole overwriting of the uid didn't really matter as long as we had an evil snap packet.
+Small side note: I guess since we could run snap as sudo, the whole overwriting of the uid didn't really matter as long as we had an evil snap package.